How Much Does It Cost to Feed a Miniature Dachshund?

 To me, the only true raw food is frozen, fresh meat.
 It’s very minimally processed and contains the original moisture levels.

-However, I do feed my Dachshund freeze dried raw sometimes when we travel, and always when we are backpacking and the weight of my backpack matters.
+However, I do feed my Dachshund freeze dried raw sometimes when we travel, and always when we are backpacking because the weight the food adds to the overall weight of my backpack matters.

 I created two separate comparison charts for these food types because the cost is not directly comparable due to the lack of water (moisture) in the freeze dried raw.